 I’m going to brag again about my bank, Ally Bank.
 Ally reimburses my ATM fees up to a certain limit.
-There are exclusions, like I still have to pay ATM fees on cruise ships, but why pay to access your cash when you don’t have to?
+There are exclusions.
+For instance, I still have to pay ATM fees on cruise ships.
+But why pay to access your cash when you don’t have to?

 If you don’t have an Ally Bank account, at least use ATMs in your network so you don’t get charged to take money out of the bank.

 Invest As Inexpensively As Possible

 Roger Wohlner from The Chicago Financial Planner urges people to invest as inexpensively as you can.
 Always be sure to invest in low-cost mutual funds and exchange-traded funds or use inexpensive index funds when you can.